 If you want to trim some fat from your budget and free up extra money to save, Ashley Patrick with Budgets Made Easy has a plan that might help.
-Patrick’s “No Eating Out” challenge comes with a free downloadable tracker so you can set a goal, a reward, and check off each day that you stick with your commitment.
+Patrick’s “No Eating Out” challenge comes with a free downloadable tracker so you can set a goal and a reward and check off each day so that you stick with your commitment.

 Here’s another twist on the classic 52-week savings challenge.
-Sara Trezzi of GatheringDreams.com breaks down how you can add an extra $5,000 to your savings account, little by little over the next year, by using an easy-to-follow guide.
+Sara Trezzi of GatheringDreams.com breaks down how you can add an extra $5,000 to your savings account, little by little over the next year using an easy-to-follow guide.

 8. Save $10,000 in One Year